-Authority: Student Life and Leadership Development
+Authority: Student Life

 The student government shall be considered as the embodiment of student representation separate from the college administration.
 It shall be subject to conformance with board policies and administrative policies and procedures, and shall be a reflection of state and local government for the purpose of the educational experiences it provides.